dev-cyw/SusLocke/README.md

 - Pokemon Die when fainted and therefore cannot be used
 - a blackout is a wipe and you must reset
 - the game doesnt start until you get balls
-- YOU MUST USE THE SUSY MONS
+- YOU MUST USE THE SUSY MONS ( you can evolve them but if you want to stay true dont)
 ## Pokemon
 ### Gen1
 Nidoqueen